killV3060/DATH/README.md

   # Design System and 5 Pages

   This is a code bundle for Design System and 5 Pages.
-The original project is available at https://www.figma.com/design/91R6dVqCv5uxLfdOldOEm8/Design-System-and-5-Pages.
+For educational purposes only.

   ## Running the code

   Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  Run `npm start` to start the development server.
   # DATH
 # DATH